codepath/android_guides/Configuring-a-Parse-Server.md

 Use Heroku if you have little or no experience with setting up web sites.
 Heroku allows you to manage changes to deploy easily by specifying a GitHub repository to use.
 In addition, it comes with a UI data viewer from MongoLabs.

+1. Sign Up / Sign In at [Heroku](https://www.heroku.com)

-1. Click on the button below to start the process:
+2. Click on the button below to create a Parse App

       <a href="https://dashboard.heroku.com/new?button-url=https%3A%2F%2Fgithub.com%2FParsePlatform%2Fparse-server-example&template=https%3A%2F%2Fgithub.com%2FParsePlatform%2Fparse-server-example"><img src="https://camo.githubusercontent.com/c0824806f5221ebb7d25e559568582dd39dd1170/68747470733a2f2f7777772e6865726f6b7563646e2e636f6d2f6465706c6f792f627574746f6e2e706e67" alt="Deploy" data-canonical-src="https://www.herokucdn.com/deploy/button.png" style="max-width:100%;"></a>